 |Methadone/buprenorphine maintenance or naltrexone treatment||94||22.49%|

-Paying for Withdrawal Treatment in Kentucky
+Paying for Rehab Treatment in Kentucky With Insurance

 While addiction treatment used to be a privilege that only those with substantial resources could leverage, affordable treatment is becoming increasingly common.
 The social and economic impact of addiction has pushed lawmakers and various programs to make addiction treatment accessible to everyone regardless of income, and it appears to be working.